kade-d/BusShuttleDriverApp/README.md

 # Front-End
+To see a demo of what's currently in this branch, visit https://www.mildvariety.club To see the database of entries for development/debugging, visit https://buslogs.mildvariety.club `let me know if you need the usernames and passwords`

+Current versioning:
+*  _npm: version 6.4.1_
+*  _node: version 10.13.0_
+___
 1. Install Node.js and npm from https://nodejs.org/en/
+1. Install Angular CLI from https://angular.io/cli
+1. Clone this repository into a folder of your choosing (preferably where you won't have to change permissions)

-1. Navigate inside of project folder and run `npm install`
+1. Using Terminal or Command Prompt, navigate inside of project folder and run `npm install`

-___

-To see a demo of what's currently in this branch, visit https://www.mildvariety.club To see the database of entries for development/debugging, visit https://www.mildvariety.club/buslog

-Current versioning:
-*  _npm version 6.4.1_
-*  _node version 10.9.0_

-## Development server
+## Running a Development Server
+(Service worker won't work in the development server)

-Run `ng serve` inside of the cloned folder for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --open` inside of the project folder and let the project build and compile .
+If a browser window does not automatically open, navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Build and Deploy
+## Building and Deploying for Production Server
-Run `npm run dist` to generate a dist/ folder that holds a BusLog/ folder that can be uploaded to a web server.
+Run `npm run dist` inside of the project folder.
+This will generate contents in `dist/BusLog/` that can be uploaded to a web server.

-## Setup SQL Database
+## Setting-Up the SQL Database
-In our case, our main webhost allows us to use phpMyAdmin to create and manage our MySQL database.
-Currently, we are using Dreamhost for testing and protyping.
-We have included documents [here](https://github.com/kdesimini/Bus-Shuttle-Log-Collection-System/blob/master/Resources/Create_Database_Dev.sql) to be used to recreate our database.
+We have included the document[here](https://github.com/kdesimini/Bus-Shuttle-Log-Collection-System/blob/master/Resources/Create_Database_Dev.sql) to recreate our database.

-## Running unit tests
+## Running Unit Tests
 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+## Running End-To-End Tests
 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+___

+To see a [list of third party software and licenses used in this project](https://github.com/kdesimini/Bus-Shuttle-Log-Collection-System/blob/master/README.md), visit our main project repository.